elijahcox/Wifi-Controlled-RC-Car/README.md

 In order to accurately control the car and to account for latency issues, pulse width modulation is utilized.

-To see a demo video, please see the included video file.
+To see a demo video with me presenting my project, please see https://www.youtube.com/watch?v=mvWpP7YVMHQ.
+This includes a first person view of driving the RC car.